What makes a meal planning app actually work for couples?

 We made DuoDine because we kept asking each other "what's for dinner?" at 5pm, even though we both wanted to plan ahead.
 The existing apps were either built for solo cooks with a "share" button, or they wanted us to subscribe before we had even decided whether the habit would stick.

 DuoDine is free meal planning for two.
-Start planning together, invite your partner, and the rest of the week is sorted.
+Download DuoDine, invite your partner, and the rest of the week is sorted.